Skip to content

 - hosts: localhost

-Like in every other programming/scripting language there is no “right” solution and the bellow solution will work like any solution that will work for you, so feel free to write it any way which works for you.
+Like in every other programming / scripting language, there is no one “right” or “wrong” solution.
+The bellow solution will work like any other solution that will work for you, so feel free to write it any way which works best for you.

 # List of hosts